emonhoque/petizens.emonhoque.com/README.md

 # petizens.emonhoque.com
 Petizens: An Online Animal Community Based in Malaysia!
 This was a final year project for my B.Sc.
-(Hons) in Computing Degree.
+(Hons) in Computing Degree. <br>
 The website is currently active <a title="Petizens" href="https://petizens.emonhoque.com" target="_blank" rel="noopener">here</a>.

 ### Scope for the project